GlenRoarke/MSc_bioinformatics_coursework/Scientific_programming_coursework/READ_ME.md

 # Forest Fire Simulation

 ## Authors
-Student number: 2228202
+Glen Roarke

-This project applies a series of rules to a numpy simulation of forest fires via the neighbourhood rule.
+This project applies a series of neighbourhood rules to a numpy simulation of forest fires.

 ## Description

-The main simulation is a .py file named forest_simulation_v2.py, additional rules have been added into evolution_forest_simulation.py and forest_simulation_attack.py.
+The main simulation is a python file named forest_simulation_v2.py, additional rules have been added into evolution_forest_simulation.py and forest_simulation_attack.py.
 These can all be imported into the jupyterLab file Forest_fire_simulation_20230118.ipynb.